Image tracking

 ARKit's AR Reference Images can be either JPEG or PNG files.
 If a different type of source texture is specified in the XRReferenceImageLibrary

-If you plan to use the texture at runtime (and not just as a source asset for the reference image), you should create a separate PNG or JPEG as the source asset, because those texture import settings can have undesirable performance or memory impacts at runtime.
+If you plan to use the texture at runtime (and not just as a source asset for the reference image), create a separate PNG or JPEG as the source asset, because those texture import settings can have undesirable performance or memory impacts at runtime.

 Reference image dimensions